Blackbird (2019 film)

 Blackbird is a 2019 American drama film directed by Roger Michell and written by Christian Torpe.
 It is a remake of the 2014 Danish film Silent Heart, also written by Torpe.
 It stars Susan Sarandon, Kate Winslet, Mia Wasikowska, Lindsay Duncan, Rainn Wilson, Bex Taylor-Klaus, and Sam Neill.

-A family of three generations gather over a weekend to say goodbye to its matriarch Lily, who suffers from an incurable disease.
+A family of three generations gather over a weekend to say goodbye to its matriarch Lily, who has an incurable disease.
 With the help of her husband Paul, Lily has chosen to pursue euthanasia when the weekend is over.
 But as the end approaches, their mother's decision becomes more and more difficult to handle for her two daughters, and old conflicts resurface.

 Blackbird had its world premiere at the Toronto International Film Festival on September 6, 2019.
 It was released on September 18, 2020, by Screen Media Films.

 Plot

-Lily and Paul invite their three-generation family to their rural lakeside home over a weekend.
+Lily and Paul invite their three-generation family to their seaside home over a weekend.
 Anna and her partner Chris arrive late, and it soon becomes apparent that she is estranged.

 Trying to connect with her sister, Jennifer helps Anna in her room, asking her why she hasn't responded to various family events.
 Chris has to be introduced around as everyone doesn't know her.
 Jennifer asks Anna about dancing, which she has quit, she then lists all the other pursuits she's quit like acupuncture, quilting and yoga which their parents have paid for.
 Anna also is critical of Jennifer's husband Michael, and likewise Jennifer disapproves of Anna bringing her on and off again Chris and of Lily's long-time friend Liz's presence.

-Everyone is there to say goodbye to Lily, who suffers from an incurable disease, and with the help of her husband Paul has chosen to pursue euthanasia when the weekend is over.
+Everyone is there to say goodbye to Lily, who has an incurable disease, and with the help of her husband Paul has chosen to pursue euthanasia when the weekend is over.
 In the meantime, they do crossword puzzles, play charades, etc.

 The next morning, the grandson Jon asks his grandfather how they will euthanise Lily.
 As euthanasia is illegal in the state, although in reality Paul is going to give her the lethal dose, he's going to tell them on the 911 emergency phone line that she must have taken it while he was on a walk.
 Although Jon sees her as still okay, Paul explains that Lily is very likely go downhill fast, so she must do it while her arm still works.

 At breakfast, although it is summer, Lily suggests they do an early Christmas, assigning different people tasks.
 First, they all go for a walk, and she shows them where Jennifer was conceived, hence why she and Paul ended up buying the land and building the house there.
 When Anna asks, her conception story is ordinary.